dfranx/ShaderDebugger/README.md

 **dfranx00 at gmail dot com**

 ## TODO
-Here is the list of features/bugfixes:
+Here is the list of features/bugfixes that I need to do:

 ### GLSL
 - interface blocks